Edward III: Family

 A fourth son, Thomas of Windsor, is also sometimes posited as being born in 1347 and dying the following year.
 However, the historian Kathryn Warner has suggested that, as William of Woodstock was also born and died the same year, and combined with the paucity of material evidence, it is likely that this Thomas is a composite.
 She argues that "the entire existence of 'Thomas of Windsor' in some modern books and websites appears to be based on the spurious story by two chroniclers that Philippa was heavily pregnant when she interceded for the Calais burghers in early August 1347".
 She also notes that for William, who also died young, there is much evidence for his existence, including "his funeral or tomb, or for the queen's purification after his birth, or for any kind of celebration held to mark the birth of another royal child".
 The medievalist Nicholas Orme has noted that medieval chroniclers were particularly accurate when it came to recording royal births.

 The geneticist Adam Rutherford has calculated Edward had over 300 great-great-grandchildren and, therefore, over 20,000 descendants by 1600.
 Thus, by the 21st century, it is "virtually impossible" that a person with a predominantly British ancestry is not descended from Edward III, as they would have around 32,000 ancestors from 1600.
-Conversely, Rutherford has calculated that statistically, the odds on a 20th-century British person not being descended from Edward III is 0.995^{32,768} = 4.64 × 10^{−72}.
+Rutherford has calculated that statistically, the odds on a 20th-century British person not being descended from Edward III is 0.995^{32,768} = 4.64 × 10^{−72}.
 (Note: Rutherford argues that "if you have any broadly British ancestral lineage, you are descended from Edward III and all of his regal ancestors, too, including William the Conqueror, Æthelred the Unready, Alfred the Great, and, in fact, literally every tenth-century European ruler and peasant".)
+Conversely, Who Do You Think You Are?
+Magazine in 2024 reported that "legitimate and illegitimate descendants of Edward III are believed to be in excess of four million."
+In 2021, Graham Holton, a tutor for a postgraduate genealogy course at the University of Strathclyde, estimated there to be about two million living descendants of Edward I.